 How does water drain out of the mats?

-Answer - Mats have a mesh drainage port at the side and/or at the bottom of the mat.
+Answer - Mats have a mesh drainage port at the side and/or at the bottom of the mat depending upon which mat is purchased.
 Any water between the fabric and foam will drain out as the mats are pulled out of the water.

 2018 Generation 2 mats will have a full length mesh drainage port on the bottom of the mat and also on the side.